gigaverselabs/evm_vault/roadmap.md

 # 3. No Validator
 No validator depends on IC (Internet Computer) native features that are currently available or will be enabled in upcoming months.
 Contrary to previous two solutions, this option does not require separate entity to validate that certain transaction has happend on chain (ETH or IC).
 The verification and issueance of validation can be created directly on IC (Internet Computer) and then transmitted by the user.

+Basic working principles:

-1. Verification of transactions on EVM based chain Using native https IC call, latest transactions along with number of blocks can be downloaded directly to IC (best quality source should be used, like infura) using RPC API of EVM.
+1 Verification of transactions on EVM based chain Using native https IC call, latest transactions along with number of blocks can be downloaded directly to IC (best quality source should be used, like infura) using RPC API of EVM.
 When Vault storage transaction is detected issue Verification for IC.
 This requires user to send assets to vault contract on EVM (no further steps required).

-2. Verification of transaction on IC
+2 Verification of transaction on IC
 Using heartbeat function scan transactions for Burn or Storage events (giga721 has option to get principal filtered events).
 When Vault transaction is detected create certified variable (uses IC signature and also supplies merkle tree), when user pays EVM transaction fee (via wallet) this variable can be verified by EVM contract.

     1. Pros